 Health policy and systems research is inter-disciplinary, drawing from across social and health sciences.
-This involves researchers from across the department, primarily the Interdisciplinary Research in Health Sciences Group, the Health Experiences Research Group, and the Centre for Health Service Economics and Organisation, and the Centre for Evidence-Based Medicine.
+This involves researchers from across the department, primarily the Interdisciplinary Research in Health Sciences Group, the Health Experiences Research Group, the Centre for Health Service Economics and Organisation, and the Centre for Evidence-Based Medicine.

 19 October 2020

 Building on recent research highlighting the unmet social care needs of adults with Tourette’s, academics from Bath and Oxford are teaming up with comedians with the condition to challenge the stereotypes and stigma that exist.